NeonD3mon/Brick-Braker/README.md

 06.14.25: Added Physics engine and breakable bricks

 06.22.25: Added a game manager, a random level generator, Score counter with multi brick hit bonus and a GAME OVER title.
-(Didn't have time to program a hit bonus text, hopfully for next week)
+(Didn't have time to program a hit bonus text, hopefully for next week)

+07.02.25: Added Pause, soundtrack, sound effects, brick colors and matching brick life, and added a function that will add bricks with more life when level is cleared

 I will update as I make progress on the game.